You probably know we're a big fan of Qualia Mind at Alexfergus.com.

 I will say that PQQ and citicoline have very good demonstrable benefits so if you've got the cash, I'd certainly recommend taking the Qualia Mind Caffeine-Free version.

-And once more, I will say that the caffeine in Qualia Focus is a big detriment for me, thereby favoring Qualia Mind.
+And once more, I will say that the caffeine in Qualia Mind Essentials is a big detriment for me, thereby favoring Qualia Mind.

-Next, as stated before, a couple of ingredients are dosed lower in Qualia Focus than in Qualia Mind:
+Next, as stated before, a couple of ingredients are dosed lower in Qualia Mind Essentials than in Qualia Mind:

-So contrary to my earlier expectations, there's a significant difference between Qualia Mind and Qualia Focus.
+So contrary to my earlier expectations, there's a significant difference between Qualia Mind and Qualia Mind Essentials.
 Qualia Mind is clearly the better product although it is very much impressive in its own right.

 From an economic perspective, Awaken Gold was always superior to Qualia Mind for me.